Skip Navigation

 "While we are discussing my background, there is something you have a right to know.
 (X number of years ago), I made a serious mistake in judgment and I did something which I regret.
 I was convicted of a felony based on that mistake and spent (amount of time) incarcerated.
 I recognize that I made a very poor decision that day and I take full responsibility for my actions.
 Because of this, I re-evaluated my life and decided I wanted to make a positive change.
 I took advantage of this time to better myself by taking classes in _____.
 This training and my prior experience in ____ would be a valuable employee at your company.
 In addition to getting a dedicated and highly skilled employee, if you hire me I am bondable through the Federal Bonding Program.”

 “On the job application, I stated that I had been convicted of a crime, which I said I would explain during the interview.
 I would like to do that now if it is okay with you.
 When I was younger, I got mixed up with the wrong crowd and made some mistakes I deeply regret.
 As a result, I was arrested and sentenced to (years) in prison.
-However, I used the time to my advantage by completing an air conditioning and heating training program and received my certificate.
+However, I used the time to my advantage by completing an HVAC training program and received my certificate.
 I’ve researched several air conditioning companies in the area and yours is well respected.
-I would really like to be a part of your team”
+I would really like to be a part of your team.”

 Incentives for Employers